rchildree/furman/README.md

     name: Independence Day break
 ```

+`revised` is a date shown as "Last revised …" in the page footer — the generator sets it to today whenever it creates a course, but it's just a plain field, so update it by hand whenever you substantively edit the syllabus.

 Holidays that land on meeting days show up as "No class — …" on the schedule and don't consume a topic entry.

 ### `info.md` and `policies.md`